-Legal basis for special protection of databases Protection of databases is regulated in a special chapter of the Copyright Act, which also implements directive 96/9 (database directive) into national law.
-Scope of protection The scope of protection of database works is basically the same as for other works protected under copyright law, i.e. the maker of a database has the exclusive right to authorise or prohibit use of the database.
+Protection of databases is regulated in a special chapter of the Copyright Act, which also implements directive 96/9 (database directive) into national law.

+The scope of protection of database works is basically the same as for other works protected under copyright law, i.e. the maker of a database has the exclusive right to authorise or prohibit use of the database.
 The first sale of a copy of a database exhausts the right to control resale of that copy of the database.

 Protection of database works is generally subject to the same limitations as other works protected under copyright law: The lawful user of a database is entitled to perform any acts necessary for the purposes of access to the contents of the database and normal use of its contents.

 If the database was made available to the public, a lawful user is free to make extractions and to re-use insubstantial parts of its contents for all purposes (including commercial ones).
-Limitations on scope of protection Substantial parts may only be extracted or reused forprivate purposes of the contents of a non-electronic database;purposes of illustration for teaching or scientific research and

-• purposes of public security.
+Substantial parts may only be extracted or reused for

+- private purposes of the contents of a non-electronic database; - purposes of illustration for teaching or scientific research and - purposes of public security.